Read Barcodes and QR Codes Server-Side with HTML5 and ASP.NET in C#

 return Ok(output);

-Step 6: Run the Application Locally
+Step 6: Run and Test the Application Locally

 Restore dependencies and start the development server: